Whanganui’s proud rowing history comes to life in this legendary long-distance single sculling race!

 This 5km feature race takes place on New Zealand’s longest navigable river – Te awa o Whanganui.
 A beautiful course, this is a memorable, must-do experience for all water sport enthusiasts.

-Rowing NZ endorse the race as a platform for NZ elite athletes to promote and encourage rowing in provincial areas like Whanganui – this is where many of our World and Olympic Champs journey to the world stage began.
+Rowing NZ endorsed the race as a platform for NZ elite athletes to promote and encourage rowing in provincial areas like Whanganui – this is where many of our World and Olympic Champs journey to the world stage began.

 The Rigtec Billy Webb Challenge is open to rowers of any age or experience, allowing any rower to race.

-Along with cash prizes thanks to Rigtec, the winners of the Men’s and Women’s Open have their names engraved alongside previous challenge winners on stunning glass trophies made by renowned glass artists based out of Whanganui.
+Along with cash prizes, thanks to our principal sponsor Rigtec Engineering and the Whanganui Rowing Association, the winners of the Men’s and Women’s Open have their names engraved alongside previous challenge winners on stunning glass trophies made by renowned glass artists based out of Whanganui.

 The Whanganui Rowing Association is a not-for-profit organisation that exists to facilitate the development and sustainability of rowing in the Whanganui region.
 To achieve these goals, the organisation relies on grant and corporate funding support.